AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 ---
 title: Pega Profile Connector
 description: Use the Pega Profile Connector for S3 in Adobe Experience Platform to export full and/or incremental profile data to Amazon S3 cloud storage.
+In Pega Customer Decision Hub, Data jobs can be scheduled in Customer Profile Designer to import profile data periodically from Amazon S3 storage.
 ---

 # Pega Profile Connector